sandraols/battlesnake-ts-starter/README.md

 2. Click "+ New Project".
 3. Choose "Deploy from GitHub repo" and then “Configure GitHub App.
 4. Do the configuration and choose the forked repo.
-5. Click “+ Add variables” and enter a new variable “PORT” with value 6774 then press “+ Add”
+5. Click “+ Add variables” and enter a new variable “PORT” with value 6774 then press “+ Add” (Or whatever port is in the logs under the "Deployments tab)
-6. Go to “Settings” and press “Generate Domain”.
-7. When you see `Running Battlesnake at http://0.0.0.0:6774...` in the log the server is up and running.
+6. When you see `Running Battlesnake at http://0.0.0.0:6774...` in the log the server is up and running.
+7. Go to “Settings” and press “Generate Domain”.
-8. Copy the URL from settings and use it in the next section.
+8. Copy the URL from "Settings" under "Domain" and use it in the Battlesnake instructions section.
+(You might have to re-deploy after adding variable or generating domain if you can't ping the web server later from the Battlesnake website)

+Notes
+* Servers seems to be located in US-west, relevant when choosing engine region in the Battlesnake instructions section.

 ## Render